Considerations to be made by Organizations during Bank change

 Recently, one of our clients made a business decision to change their existing bank.
-The client thought that it will be a simple change with minimal efforts and cost.
-As their IT partners, we made them understand the complexity of the change and substantial efforts involved in the process.
-Needless to say, any Oracle Applications support team should know the Client’s End to End business process before offering advice.
+The client thought that it will be a simple change with minimal effort and cost.
+As their IT partners, we made them understand the complexity of the change and the substantial efforts involved in the process.
+Needless to say, any Oracle Applications support team should know the Client’s end-to-end business process before offering advice.

 The Big Idea

 When any organization wants to build a relationship with a new Bank, it requires a lot of homework.
-One needs to look for factors like Bank’s Financial position, Bank’s Credit history, Service quality, Bank’s Network/technology, Financial charges, etc. The following steps will help your organization to understand the impact of changing the existing Bank and moving to a New Bank i.e. change from Bank A to Bank B.
+One needs to look for factors like the Bank’s Financial position, the Bank’s Credit history, Service quality, Bank’s Network/technology, Financial charges, etc. The following steps will help your organization to understand the impact of changing the existing Bank and moving to a New Bank, i.e., change from Bank A to Bank B.

 The Audience:

-If your organization uses Oracle Financial modules or wish to move from another ERP/legacy system to Oracle Applications, the following steps will be useful.
+If your organization uses Oracle Financial modules or wishes to move from another ERP/legacy system to Oracle Applications, the following steps will be useful.

 Pain Points

-Visit the Bank, open a new account and you are done!
-Do you really think it is that simple creating a New Bank account in Oracle Applications?
-The answer is NO. Any change in your bank impacts various Oracle Applications Modules, Interfaces, Programs, reports, etc. So apart from just opening the new account, it needs a systematic approach to deal with the challenges that come along.
+Visit the Bank, open a new account, and you are done!
+Do you really think it is that simple to create a New Bank account in Oracle Applications?
+The answer is NO. Any change in your bank impacts various Oracle Applications Modules, Interfaces, Programs, reports, etc. So, apart from just opening the new account, it needs a systematic approach to deal with the challenges that come along.

 Reasons to change the Bank: